Oat Mountain (California)

-Oat Mountain is a peak of the Santa Susana Mountains overlooking the San Fernando Valley (near Los Angeles, California) to the south and southeast.
+Oat Mountain is a mountain of the Santa Susana Mountains overlooking the San Fernando Valley (near Los Angeles, California) to the south and southeast.
 Oat Mountain is the highest peak in the Santa Susana Mountains of California.
 The Los Angeles district of Chatsworth is to the south of the mountain.
 There are many microwave relay antennas as well as Doppler weather equipment at Oat Mountain.
 SoCal Gas has several wells in the area as well.

 Climate

-The weather on Oat Mountain varies from season to season.
+The weather on Oat Mountain varies seasonally.
 In January, occasional rain showers and thunderstorms may pass over the mountain.
-Colder storms produce light snow on the peaks of the mountain, when the snow level drops below 4,000 feet.
-In spring, the weather may change.
-Some years it may be very dry, affecting the vegetation.
-In other years, spring could bring heavy storms with upwards of 4" of rain and some snow.
-The summer is dry, with occasional thunderstorms (brought in by sub-tropical moisture in the Pacific Ocean) from the floors of the San Fernando Valley and Santa Clarita Valley.
-This may bring flash flooding and debris flows from burn scars in the area.
+Colder storms produce light snow on its peaks when the area snow level drops below 4,000 feet.
+Spring is variable, some years very dry, others bringing heavy storms with upwards of 4" of rain and some snow.
+The summer is dry, with occasional thunderstorms (brought in by sub-tropical moisture in the Pacific Ocean) from the floors of the San Fernando Valley and Santa Clarita Valley; flash flooding may occur, triggering debris flows from burn scars in the area.
 Fall is typically dry and sunny, and Santa Ana Winds can cause small wildfires to spread on the mountain.